broadstack-com-au/bstk-datatables/README.md

 * `SchemaFieldFormat`: The specific instructions for how the field should be collected, represented, formatted and stored
 * `SchemaValuesError`: The only type of exception raised during schema validation

-These schemas and fields are mapped to equivalent [Marshmallow structures](https://marshmallow.readthedocs.io/en/stable/) which provide the entry value validation mechanisms.. ref: `Schema.process_values()`
+These schemas and fields are mapped to equivalent [Marshmallow structures](https://marshmallow.readthedocs.io/en/stable/) which provide the entry value validation mechanisms.. ref: `Schema.check_values()`

 ### Entry